With a bit of planning and some advance prep, batch cooking or cooking in bulk can save time, money and all sorts of energy.

 It’s time to be practical.

 Little Sacla’ jars have a myriad of uses around the home and especially in your kitchen.
-Store spices and herbs, shake up a salad dressing, and even rub off garlic skin super quickly.
+Store spices and herbs, shake up a salad dressing, and even rub off garlic skin super quickly (really, you can see this little hack right here).

 We smile when we see them being used to hold pencils, and paper clips, and paintbrushes.
 And because they make a perfect vase for a hand-picked posy.